tf198/plodis/README.rst

 ====

 * Figure out what we do in the event of a crash (delete and recreate file)
-* Finish Generic, String, Set and ZSet modules
+* Finish modules: ZSet, Transaction
-* Finish preprocessor directives so we can compile for a specific version
 * Make sure the test suite is complete (return types?)
+* Implement predis compatible flag for return types.
 * Other optomisations (VACUUM?)
+* See how difficult it would be to make the SQL run on MySQL as well.
-* Figure out why I spent two days cloning something that was already excellent :-)
+* Figure out why I spent 2+ days cloning something that was already excellent :-)

 Performance
 ===========